httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 priority signal for intermediaries.

 RFC 7540 priority is expressed relative to other requests sharing the same connection at the same time.
-It is difficult to incorporate such design into applications that generate requests without knowledge of how other requests might share a connection, or into protocols that do not have strong ordering guarantees across streams, like HTTP/3 {{HTTP3}}.
+It is difficult to incorporate such a design into applications that generate requests without knowledge of how other requests might share a connection, or into protocols that do not have strong ordering guarantees across streams, like HTTP/3 {{HTTP3}}.

-Experiments from independent research ({{MARX}}) have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the web use case.
+Experiments from independent research {{MARX}} have shown that simpler schemes can reach at least equivalent performance characteristics compared to the more complex RFC 7540 setups seen in practice, at least for the Web use case.

 ## Disabling RFC 7540 Priorities {#disabling}